Laptop with 3D folders coming from screen next to list of college app to-do's

 Get some outside help

-Finally, as much as us teenagers hate to have our parents standing over our shoulder, sometimes their opinion is important.
+Finally, as much as teenagers hate to have their parents standing over their shoulders, sometimes their opinion is important.
 In the case of college, it can be extremely important (especially if they’re footing the bill).
 Your parents want the best for you, so let them make college suggestions to help you make your final decision.

 Like what you’re reading?